Christmas presents for gundogs: with love from Santa - The Field

-Many pampered pooches are indulged at Christmas, so why should working dogs miss out?
-David Tomlinson suggests some Christmas presents for gundogs with a practical purpose
+It's new kit for all at Christmas, so why should your gundog miss out?
+David Tomlinson suggests the best presents for gundogs with a practical purpose

-We all enjoy sporting a new bit of kit on Boxing Day, so why should your dog miss out?
-Consider what will be in Santa’s sack for your canine companion this Christmas.
-David Tomlinson suggests the best Christmas presents for gundogs.
+New kit at the Boxing Day shoot is always part of the fun, so why should your gundog miss out?
+David Tomlinson suggests the best presents for gundog, all with a practical purpose for the field.

-If you have a rural type to buy for, make your shopping simple with The Field’s pick of the best Christmas presents.
-From a rather wonderful cheese sharing platter to the best cartridge bags and a spectacularly sporting feather wreath, there is something for everyone this Christmas.
+Sporting sorts can be tricky to buy for, so if you’re left unsure on how to stuff the stocking, read The Field’s Christmas gift guide for men.
+From a handy portable charger to snazzy boxers and a subscription to the ultimate sporting journal, you can’t go far wrong.

 CHRISTMAS PRESENTS FOR GUNDOGS